Winston Boogie Smith, 32, ID'd As Man Fatally Shot By Law Enforcement In Uptown Minneapolis

-MINNEAPOLIS (WCCO) — After members of a U.S. Marshals task force killed a man they were trying to arrest Thursday, the Uptown neighborhood in Minneapolis was once again the target of unrest.
+MINNEAPOLIS (WCCO) — The Minnesota Bureau of Criminal Apprehension has identified the local agencies involved after a U.S. Marshals task force killed a man they were trying to arrest Thursday in the Uptown neighborhood of Minneapolis.
 WCCO has now learned that the man killed was 32-year-old Winston Boogie Smith.

-According to police spokesperson John Elder, numerous buildings were vandalized and some were looted overnight.
-Arrests were made, however, Elder says that a comprehensive number of arrests will not be released until midday Friday due to the continuation of law enforcement late into the morning hours.READ MORE: Minneapolis, St. Paul Ranked Among Top 100 Best Staycation Cities In U.S.

 Task force members, in several vehicles, confronted the man in the ramp, who was sitting with a woman in a parked car.
 The man wouldn’t surrender and pulled out a gun, officials say, resulting in multiple task force members opening fire.

+The Minnesota BCA, which is leading the investigation in this case, says that a Hennepin County sheriff’s deputy and a Ramsey County sheriff’s deputy working on the task force discharged their weapons and hit Smith.

+BCA says evidence indicates Smith fired his weapon from inside the car and a handgun was recovered at the scene.
+Spent cartridge cases were also found inside the driver’s compartment.

-He died despite life-saving measures performed at the scene.
-His passenger was hurt by flying glass and was treated for her injuries.
+Smith died despite life-saving measures performed at the scene.
+His 27-year-old passenger was hurt by flying glass and was treated at Hennepin County Medical Center for her injuries.

+The Minneapolis Police Department says it was not involved in the shooting.

 According to information WCCO has gathered, Smith was convicted of aggravated robbery in 2017, received a stayed prison sentence and was put on probation.
-An arrest warrant was issued for Smith after he missed a probation violation hearing on May 5, which would have sent him to prison.
+Smith also had a felony conviction out of Ramsey County for firearm possession in which he failed to appear for sentencing on May 19.
+As a result this warrant for his arrest was issued.

+The U.S. Marshals Service does not allow for body cameras to be used for officers on its North Star Fugitive Task Force.
+BCA says there is no squad car footage of the incident.

+The Ramsey County Sheriff’s Office says the deputy involved has been placed on administrative leave, which is standard procedure.
+Hennepin County Sheriff’s Office also says their deputy has been placed on standard paid administrative leave.

 The man killed by law enforcement Thursday in Uptown was Winston Boogie Smith.